Skip to main content

 The Aerosol Transmissible Diseases Standard, CCR Title 8, Section 5199, issued by California Occupational Safety and Health Administration (Cal/OSHA) requires employers to implement an effective program to minimize exposure of employees to pathogens transmitted via aerosols and droplets.

-Requirements for principal investigators
+Requirements for Principal Investigators

 Principal investigators with research involving any agent listed in Appendix D: Aerosol Transmissible Pathogens – Laboratory, or required by the Institutional Biosafety Committee (IBC), must meet the requirements below: